gentaiscool/pmf/README.md

-# pmf
-Probabilistic Matrix Factorization on MovieLens 100K
+# Probabilistic Matrix Factorization on MovieLens 100K

 ## Overview
 In this project, we use MovieLens 100K dataset.
 The dataset consists of 100,000 ratings from 943 users on 1,682 movies.
 In this project, RMSE (root-mean square error) is used as metric.